Panic of 1825: Taxes

 To help with wartime bills, William Pitt the Younger implemented Britain's first Progressive income tax in 1798 as a temporary measure.
 The tax remained in place until 1802 when it was briefly repealed during the Peace of Amiens, before being reinstated in 1803 when hostilities resumed.
 After Britain's victory at Battle of Waterloo in 1815 and Napoleon's defeat, Chancellor Nicholas Vansittart wanted to retain some form of the tax, favouring a reduction rather than complete abolition.
 He feared that without the revenue, the government would have difficulty making its debt payments and supporting public credit.
 But he met with fierce opposition from the public, and in 1816 the income tax was again repealed.

 Expansionary monetary policy

 Suspending the gold standard

-In February 1797, Britain passed the Bank Restriction Act of 1797.
+In February 1797, Britain passed the Bank Restriction Act 1797.
 This suspended the convertibility between gold and banknotes as a necessary wartime measure.
 In March the same year, the Bank of England also lifted a ban against issuing small notes, to enable expansionary monetary action.